Bittium reticulatum (da Costa, 1778) Variations |

 Small specimens devoid of nodules collected on the shore at Georgioúpoli.
 Top: 3,8mm.
 Bottom: 4,1mm.
 Protoconches eroded.
 Notice the dark apical areas. |

 Two examples of the variant “exigua”.
-No nodules, weak varices.
+Shell more slender, no nodules, weak varices.
 2m deep, shell grit, Sfax, Tunisia.
 7mm. |

 According to F. Agamennone, the keys to determination of the variant “scabrum” are: